ibm-cloud-docs/containers/cs_clusters.md

     my_cluster   paf97e8843e29941b49c598f516de72101   deployed   20170201162433   1         mil01      1.13.8      Default
     ```
     {: screen}

+    Is your cluster not in a **deployed** state?
+Check out the [Debugging clusters](/docs/containers?topic=containers-cs_troubleshoot) guide for help.
+For example, if your cluster is provisioned in an account that is protected by a firewall gateway device, you must [configure your firewall settings to allow outgoing traffic to the appropriate ports and IP addresses](/docs/containers?topic=containers-firewall#firewall_outbound).
+    {: tip}

 7. Check the status of the worker nodes.
     ```